adamvi/NCME_2014/index.Rmd

 ##  Markdown_Document Project

 I wanted to create something that would allow me to easily turn a markdown file into an attractive document with an academic feel to it.
 I wanted to be able to include features such as the inclusion of a section numbering, interactive (D3) visualizations, and mathematical equations.
-Using css, Liquid template (for Jekyll), and a few other tools, I've created the "Markdown_Document" project.
+Using css, Liquid templating (for Jekyll), and a few other tools, I've created the "Markdown_Document" project.

 This is a simple, static site that displays an example of the documents that it can produce, which also serves as a manual for its use.
 The example page can be viewed [here](http://adamvi.github.io/Markdown_Document/), and the Github repository can be viewed/forked/downloaded [here.](https://github.com/adamvi/Markdown_Document)